chbrown/npm-search-downloads/README.md

 **Example search:**

-    npm-search-downloads csv
+    npm-search-downloads xml --sort downloads

-As of `v0.2.0`, does not require Redis, even though it is much faster with Redis.
+As of `v0.2.0`, does not require Redis, though it is much faster with Redis.

-## Development

-* [NOTES.md](NOTES.md): A quick intro to the structure of the npm CouchDB database (`isaacs.iriscouch.com`).
-  These are mostly notes-to-self, but potentially useful to others hacking on or extending `npm` functionality.

 ## License